Seagram Building: 2000s and 2010s

+2020s to present

 Rosen announced in mid-2020 that he would renovate much of the garage into the Seagram Playground, a communal workers' space and gym, over the following one and a half years.
 The communal space was announced as a way to attract tenants in light of the COVID-19 pandemic in New York City, as well as the departure of Wells Fargo, a major tenant.
 The Seagram Playground was completed in August 2022 for $25 million; at the time, 80 percent of the space in the building was occupied.
 Curbed wrote that the Seagram Playground was one of several large investments that Rosen had made in "prime midtown real estate at a time when it hasn't exactly bounced back" from the pandemic.
 The building was almost fully occupied by the end of 2022, after firms such as Blue Owl Capital and Clayton, Dubilier & Rice signed or renewed their leases.

+Rosen and his partner Michael Fuchs sought to refinance the Seagram Building by early 2023, as a $783 million commercial mortgage-backed security loan on the building was expected to mature at the end of the year; the loan was extended that May.
+Rosen refinanced the building for $1.1 billion in December 2023 and renewed leases for more than 100000 ft2 of space during that year.
+In February 2025, Rosen refinanced the building again, obtaining a $1.2 billion commercial mortgage-backed security loan from a syndicate led by Morgan Stanley.